3DS to PLY Conversion

 Here's a quick and easy way to convert 3DS to PLY using our converter:

-Having difficulties converting 3DS to PLY?
-Our detailed guides help you master 3DS files conversion:
+Still having difficulties converting 3DS to PLY?
+Our detailed guides help you master 3DS mesh files conversion:

 - Autoconverter Uses Vertex Normals to Display Smooth Meshes